SpaCE-Lab-MSU/warmXtrophic/README.md

 ## Workflow

+L1 data must be downloaded prior to running the R script associated with that response variable.
+Each response variable (e.g., biomass, green-up, etc.) typically has its own R script for cleaning and analysis.
+Some traits are grouped for L2 figure making scripts (e.g., leaf traits are SLA, C, and N).
 For some L2 scripts, the L1 data must first be ran through its associated L1 script to create the data necessary for L2.

 ![EDI Workflow Image](docs/EDI_harmonization_procedure_general.png)

 ## Location of data

-Data that are processed or result from the scripts in this repository are stored in a shared Google drive.
-The L1 data are also published as an EDI package (DOI here)
+The L1 data that are processed in the scripts in this repository will be published as an EDI package (DOI here).
+In some scripts, the header may state that the data was input from Google Drive, which is an artifact of our data processing steps.

-## Spatiotemporal extent and resolution
+## Spatiotemporal extent

-- Spatial extent:
-- Spatial resolution:
+- Spatial extent: Two experimental sites in Hickory Corners (Kellogg Biological Station) and Pellston (University of Michigan Biological Station), MI, USA.
 - Temporal extent: 2015-2021
-- Temporal resolution:

 ## Usage